Edajve/desktop-file-organizer/README.md

 ### 4. Exception Handling
 - Handles anomalies, such as an unrecognized prefix.
-- Sends native OS notifications in exception cases.
+- Sends native OS notifications in exception cases or email (haven't decided yet).

 ### 5. Operating Hours
 - Only operates on weekdays from 9 AM to 5 PM.